LEGAL NOTICE & WEBSITE CHARTER

 – any authorised authority, and more generally any authorised third party that, by virtue of legislative and/or regulatory provisions, has the power to require the website publisher to transmit documents or information that may include personal data.

 In this context, the website publisher’s contacts are informed that their personal data are processed preferentially within the European Union.
-However, some of the aforesaid data may, for the above-mentioned purposes, be processed by third parties established outside of the European Union, in countries that do not ensure an adequate level of personal data protection.
-In this case, the website publisher ensures that appropriate security and confidentiality measures are taken to ensure the protection of these data and you are informed that transfers of personal data to other entities outside of the European Union are governed by the conclusion, with the recipients of these data, of contractual clauses in accordance with the recommendations of the European Commission (cf. standard contractual clauses called “SCC”, internal rules of companies or binding corporate rules known as “BCR”, …) in order to ensure that appropriate safeguards are taken regarding the protection of the said data.
-A copy of the reference documents indicated in this paragraph (cf. aforesaid guarantee) may be obtained (free of any commercial information considered sensitive or confidential or covered by business secrecy) from the contact person mentioned below in the paragraph “User’s rights regarding her/his personal data”.
+However, some of the aforesaid data may, for the above-mentioned purposes, be transferred to third-party entities established in countries located outside the European Union (e.g. subcontractors / processors involved in the aforementioned processing,…).
+Some of these entities are considered to provide an adequate level of protection of personal data because they are established in a country whose regulations on the protection of personal data have been recognized as providing an adequate level of protection of such data (cf. adequacy decisions of the European Commission https://ec.europa.eu/info/law/law-topic/data-protection/international-dimension-data-protection/adequacy-decisions_en) or because they have committed themsleves to a data protection framework called the “Data Privacy Framework” (the list of entities concerned is available here: https://www.dataprivacyframework.gov/s/participant-search, it being specified that this data protection framework only concerns US entities).
+In addition, if the country of the entity concerned or the entity itself does not provide an adequate level of protection for personal data, we ensure that appropriate security and confidentiality measures are taken to ensure that the protection of the personal data of our contacts is maintained.
+Therefore, in these cases, transfers of personal data to other entities outside the European Union are governed by the conclusion, with the recipients of this data, of contractual clauses in accordance with the recommendations of the European Commission to ensure that appropriate guarantees are taken regarding the protection of such data.
+A copy of the reference documents referred to in this paragraph may be obtained (free of any commercial information considered sensitive or confidential or covered by trade secrets), from the contact mentioned below in the paragraph “User’s rights regarding their personal data”.

-The user (and more generally any contact of the website publisher (cf. prospects, clients, suppliers, service providers, contact persons, etc.) has the right to query, access, rectification, erasure and portability of her/his personal data, as well as the right to obtain the limitation of their processing.
-S/he also has the right to define general and specific directives concerning the fate of her/his personal data and the manner in which s/he wishes the said rights to be exercised, if applicable, after her/his death.
-In this regard, in case of the death of the user (or of a contact of the website publisher) that is brought to the attention of the website publisher, her/his data will be deleted, except for the need to retain it for a specific period of time for reasons relating to the legal and regulatory obligations of the website publisher and/or the legal limitation periods (the data subject may also choose that, prior to their deletion, her/his data be communicated to a third party whom s/he designates).
+The user (and more generally any contact of the website publisher (cf. prospects, clients, suppliers, service providers, contact persons, etc.) has the right to query, access, rectification, erasure and portability of their personal data, as well as the right to obtain the limitation of their processing.
+The user also has the right to define general and specific directives concerning the fate of their personal data and the manner in which they wishes the said rights to be exercised, if applicable, after their death.
+In this regard, in case of the death of the user (or of a contact of the website publisher) that is brought to the attention of the website publisher, their data will be deleted, except for the need to retain it for a specific period of time for reasons relating to the legal and regulatory obligations of the website publisher and/or the legal limitation periods (the data subject may also choose that, prior to their deletion, their data be communicated to a third party whom the user designates).

-Moreover, the user (and more generally any contact of the website publisher) benefits, under certain hypotheses and conditions, from a right of opposition whereby s/he may oppose the processing of her/his personal data for reasons linked to her/his particular situation, bearing in mind that in terms of prospecting (cf. communication operations, marketing, solicitations,…), including profiling operations that would be linked to such processing, the user (and more generally any contact of the website publisher) has an absolute right of opposition.
+Moreover, the user (and more generally any contact of the website publisher) benefits, under certain hypotheses and conditions, from a right of opposition whereby the user may oppose the processing of their personal data for reasons linked to their particular situation, bearing in mind that in terms of prospecting (cf. communication operations, marketing, solicitations,…), including profiling operations that would be linked to such processing, the user (and more generally any contact of the website publisher) has an absolute right of opposition.

 With regard to the performance of communication and marketing operations by e-mail (notably segmentation, targeting, prospecting, newsletter) subject to consent, the user (and more generally any contact of the website publisher) of course has the right to withdraw her/his consent at any time (without this being able to affect the legality of the processing previously undertaken by the website publisher on this basis).